rudrapatel29/MusicStoreAnalysis/README.md

 ## Data Schema
 ![MusicDatabaseSchema](https://github.com/Rudra-Patel-2906/MusicStoreAnalysis/blob/main/MusicDatabaseSchema.png)

-## SQL Queries
-The project utilizes various SQL queries to extract valuable information from the database schema.
-Here are the key analyses:

-- **Top-Spending Customer**: Identify the highest-spending customer and their total purchase amount.
-- **Revenue by City**: Find the city with the most significant revenue generation from music sales.
-- **Popular Music Genres**: Determine the most popular music genres based on customer purchases.
-- **Top Rock Artists**: List artists with the most extensive track collections within the rock genre.
-- **Long Tracks**: Uncover tracks exceeding the average song length and their durations.

-## Benefits
-This project demonstrates the power of SQL in analyzing music store data to:
-- Improve customer targeting and marketing strategies.
-- Optimize inventory management based on purchasing trends.
-- Gain insights into customer preferences for specific music genres and artists.

-## Getting Started
-This repository provides a framework for analyzing music store data using SQL.
-You can adapt the provided structure and concepts to explore your music store's data and gain valuable business intelligence.

 ## Dependencies
 This project requires a database management system that supports SQL queries.
 Popular options include:
 - MySQL